 - Set Switch Song: A few of Fester's songs are sung in front of the curtain, allowing the set to be changed for the next scene.

-- She Is All Grown Up: While now 18-year-old Wednesday still wears a variation of her usual dress in The Musical, the story centers around the family reacting to her becoming independent when they meet her fiancé and his family.
+- She Is All Grown Up: While now 18-year-old Wednesday still wears a variation of her usual dress, the story centers around the family reacting to her becoming independent when they meet her fiancé and his family.

 - The Singing Mute: Lurch sticks with his canon dialect of only grunting until the final number, when he sings his first ever words.